LiorZ/hdac8_thesis/thesis.rst

 ..

 	Surprisingly , simulation #2b* - the one that didn't require any changes to the scoring function was the one that best correlated with experimental data and showed the best ability so far to distinguish binders from non binders with a KS p-value of 5.95×10\ :sup:`-10` and a cutoff of 0.34 using the peptide scoring scheme and the interface scoring scheme.
 Simulation #18a* also performed well with a KS p-value of 4.6×10\ :sup:`-8` and a cutoff of 0.34, using the peptide scoring scheme.
-To conclude, it's surprising to see that Simulation #2a* and #18a* that showed remarkable ability to distinguish between binders and non-binders, failed to improve any of the p-values obtained in the full simulation runs.
 Figure :ref:`roc` shows an ROC plot comparing the performance of possible predictors derived from both types of best performing simulations - minimization only and full optimization.

 ..
 (DONE) ORA: as I said above - I don't get the KS p-values of that table….%